aherbert/gdsc-smlm/docs/fitting_plugins.rst

    * - Parameter
      - Description

-   * - Include Neighbours
+   * - Include neighbours
      - Set to **true** to include neighbour peaks within the fitting region in the fit (multiple peak fitting).

-   * - Neighbour Height
+   * - Neighbour height
      - Define the height for a neighbour peak to be included expressed as a fraction of the candidate peak.
 The height is taken relative to an estimate of the local background value of the image.

        Neighbours that are higher than the candidate maxima may cause the fit procedure to drift to a different position (since the candidate location parameters are unconstrained).
 Use the ``Neighbour Height`` setting to allow higher peaks to be included and lower neighbour peaks to be ignored.
 A value of 1 will only include peaks higher than the candidate peak.
 A value of 0 will include all neighbours.
 The default of 0.3 allows some lower neighbours.

-   * - Residuals Threshold
+   * - Residuals threshold
      - Set a threshold for refitting a single peak as a double peak.
 A value of 1 disables this feature.

        Note the residuals threshold only controls when doublet fitting is performed and not the selection of a doublet over a single.
 Lowering the threshold will increase computation time.

-   * - Duplicate Distance
+   * - Duplicate distance
      - Each new fit is compared to the current results for the frame.
 If any existing fits are within this distance then the fit is discarded.
 This avoids duplicate results when multiple peak fitting has refit an existing result peak.

        Note that doublets are allowed to be closer than this distance since the results of the latest fitting are only compared to all existing results.